 The scheme rules may differ between credit unions.
 For example, some credit unions may offer loans at lower amounts or ask a member to save for a certain amount of time before applying for a loan.
 Contact your local credit union for details.
 See 'Where to apply' below.

-Loan repayments are made from deductions each week from your social welfare payment via the Household Budget Scheme or by direct debit or standing order from your bank or credit union account.
+You must repay your loan each week from your social welfare payment through the Household Budget Scheme or by direct debit or standing order from your bank or credit union account.
 The maximum deduction allowed under the Household Budget Scheme is 25% of your weekly social welfare payment.
-This includes any other deductions that you may have under the Household Budget Scheme (for example, for rent or for household bills).
+This includes any other deductions that you may already have under the Household Budget Scheme (for example, for rent or for household bills).

 The maximum interest rate that credit unions will charge for an It Makes Sense loan is 1% a month or 12% a year (12.68% APR).